Wheeling and Lake Erie Railway (1990): W&LE Routes

 Branch lines reach as far south as Benwood, West Virginia (just south of Wheeling) and as far east as Connellsville, Pennsylvania.
 The W&LE joins the Southwest Pennsylvania Railroad at Owensdale, Pennsylvania.
 The W&LE currently owns 575 mi of track and retains trackage rights on another 265 mi, totaling to 840 miles (1350km).

 Brewster Subdivision

 The Brewster Subdivision runs 40 miles through the fields of Medina, Wayne and Stark Counties in northeastern Ohio.
-And sees the largest amount of traffic of any Wheeling and Lake Erie Subdivision.
-The west end of the line is in Spencer, Ohio at the diamond where the Akron, Brewster, Carey and Heartland Subdivisions all meet.
+It sees the largest amount of traffic of any Wheeling and Lake Erie Subdivision.
+The west end of the line is in Spencer, Ohio at the diamond where the Akron, Brewster, Carey and Hartland Subdivisions all meet.
 Spencer is regarded as the crossroads of the Wheeling & Lake Erie.

 In the 1970s, under Norfolk & Western ownership, there were passing sidings every 10 miles.
 Those sidings had remotely-controlled switches and signals.
 The sidings and signals systems were removed shortly after W&LE took ownership of the route.
 Since this change, operations have been controlled with track warrants issued from the dispatcher in Brewster at the company headquarters building.